 Evolution of Building Design in the Wake of the Christchurch Earthquake

 Monday, January 9th, 2023 6:00 pm to 8:00 pm PST

 Venue: UBC Robson Square in the Theatre, room c.300

-The Earthquake Engineering Research Institute is pleased to announce that David Bonowitz (M.EERI,1994), a leading structural engineer practicing in San Francisco, is the recipient of the 2020 Distinguished Lecture Award.
+The Earthquake Engineering Research Institute (EERI) is pleased to announce that Dr. Ken Elwood is the recipient of the 2022 Distinguished Lecture Award.

 The annual Distinguished Lecture Award recognizes and encourages an EERI member for communication of outstanding professional contributions of major importance for earthquake hazard mitigation.
 Elwood’s Distinguished Lecture, “From Ductility to Repairability: Evolution of Building Design in the Wake of the Christchurch Earthquake,”.

 Elwood received his PhD in Civil Engineering from the University of California, Berkeley in 2002, M.S. from the University of Illinois at Urbana-Champaign in 1995, and BASc from the University of British Columbia in 1993.
 Ken served on the EERI Board of Directors and as the Chair of the Learning from Earthquakes Committee.
 Always seeking to work at the boundary of research and engineering practice, he has served as a member of several international code committees and currently sits on the American Concrete Institute Building Code (ACI 318) Committee.
 He is actively involved in research related to the seismic performance of existing concrete buildings, repairability, and post-earthquake recovery.